Sausage and Greens Soup means comfort food at it's best. Creamy, savory broth and hearty greens, potatoes and sausage simmer together to perfection.

 - ½ cup whole milk

-Add onion, garlic and 1 tsp olive oil and cook, stirring, until onion is translucent, about 4 min.
+- Add onion, garlic and 1 teaspoon olive oil and cook, stirring, until onion is translucent, about 4 min.
 Stir in flour, thyme and potatoes.
 Add kielbasa, broth and salt; cover and bring to a simmer.
 Cook, covered, until potatoes are tender, 25 min.
 Add greens and cook until tender, about 7 min.
 Stir in milk.